Marakusa/Scribbit/README.md

-# SimpleNotes
+# Scribbit
- SimpleNotes is a simple and minimal cross-platform text editor.
+ Scribbit is a simple and minimal cross-platform text editor.

 # TODO
 - [ ] Fix window not remembering last position